 Take excellent photos of the car when it’s bright and sunny.
 Take photos of the car from different angles, including close ups.

 #15 How to build trust?

 Be open and honest.
 Describe any faults or flaws of the car you’re selling.

 #16 What about paperwork?

-Mr MMT prepared his own forms as a record of the transaction.
-The forms included information such as buyer’s and seller’s names, addresses, car particulars, drivers’ license numbers, dates, signatures and so on.
-Both parties signed and each kept an identical copy of the form.
+You can prepare your own forms as a record of the transaction.
+The forms should include information such as buyer’s and seller’s names, addresses, car particulars, drivers’ license numbers, dates, signatures and so on.
+Both parties should sign both forms and keep an identical copy of the form.

 Make sure that what you’re doing is in line with your state and federal laws.
 It pays to check the rules and regulations relating to flipping used cars.
 For example, how many cars can you flip a year without having a dealer’s license?

 Put the title in your own name.
 Never try to sell a car in another person’s name.